 Rapid technological diffusion has led to a heavy reliance on digital communication media, fundamentally changing how people transact and coordinate.
 This paper studies how adopting digital communication impacts efficiency and welfare distributions in a Coasian bargaining experiment.
 After replicating seminal face-to-face bargaining experiments, we find that conducting the same experiments in a digital environment leads to a more than doubling in self-regarding behavior and a 22.5 percent decrease in efficient decision-making.
 As many firms and institutions continue to wrestle with the migration of face-to-face activities to an online setting, our results offer insight into some potential effects of this transition.

 A bloom of Karenia brevis (KB) cells, more commonly known as a red tide, is a notorious harmful algal bloom (HAB) observed in all coastal U.S. states.
-KB blooms present significant challenges as the cells emit brevetoxins, which cause numerous adverse health and environmental effects that degrade the function of markets dependent on the quality of local water and other marine resources.
+KB blooms present significant challenges as the cells emit brevetoxins, which cause numerous adverse health and environmental effects that degrade the function of markets dependent on the quality of local marine resources.
 In this paper, we estimate lower bounds of the social costs of red tides.
-Using the marine recreational fishing industry as our setting, we study the effects on the behavior of anglers that took trips to over 300 fishing sites along Texas’ 367-mile coastline over 2004-2019.
+In this paper, we study the effects on the behavior of marine recreational anglers that took trips to over 300 fishing sites along Texas’ 367-mile coastline over 2004-2019.
 Our primary contributions are twofold.
 First, we exploit a rare panel dataset of monthly site-level fishing pressures, which we use to provide the first estimates of the effects of random KB events in the reduced form, finding that a 1,000% increase in KB cell concentration reduces trips by 19%.
-Second, we use a rich dataset containing the universe of coastal Texas fishing trip surveys, which include precise on-the-water fishing locations and harvest data from anglers over the same period, to estimate a discrete choice model that enables us to recover the social costs of red tides to the marine angling industry.
-We estimate the WTP to reduce KB cell concentrations at $22-$34 per angler per trip.
-Our findings provide an example of where a better satellite prediction, detection, and monitoring program would be useful to inform the public of HAB events.
+Second, we use travel cost models and a rich dataset on fishing trip surveys to estimate the WTP to reduce KB cell concentrations at $22-$34 per angler per trip.
+Our findings suggest the social costs of red tides are large, and provide an example of where a better satellite prediction, detection, and monitoring program would be useful to inform the public of HAB events.